 Patients who have inherited spinal stenosis are often born with a spinal canal that is narrower than the average person’s, and often experience the negative effects of the condition earlier in life.

-Most patients seeking treatment for spinal stenosis suffer from the acquired version of the condition, as the narrowing of the spinal canal is a natural part of the aging process.
+Most patients seeking spinal stenosis treatment suffer from the acquired version of the condition, as the narrowing of the spinal canal is a natural part of the aging process.
 Degeneration of the cartilage that provides a cushion for spinal joints exposes bone to friction, and may result in bone spurs.
-As this bone on bone friction continues, the symptoms of spinal stenosis become more pronounced and the condition worsens.
-Degeneration also can lead to bulging or herniated discs, which put pressure on the spinal nerves.
+As this bone on bone friction continues, spinal stenosis symptoms become more pronounced and the condition worsens.
+Degeneration also can lead to bulging discs or herniated discs, which put pressure on the spinal nerves.